Skip to main content

 (1) Tenure/Tenure Eligible Faculty; Voting Members

-(2) Teaching and Research Faculty; Voting Members
+(2) Teaching Faculty; Voting Members

 (3) Clinical Faculty; Voting Members